Skip to main content

 Maryland Tap Water Quality by City

-Average water hardness in Maryland: 20 ppm → Mean of UCMR5 values for 1 tracked Maryland cities (not every utility).
+Average water hardness in Maryland: 20 ppm → Mean of UCMR5 values for 1 tracked Maryland cities (not every public water system).

 Cities tracked